Olympics-Alpine skiing-What to look out for in the women's giant slalom

+(This is an updated version of a story that ran on Feb 11)

-PYEONGCHANG, Feb 11 (Reuters) - After the postponement of the men’s downhill, the women’s giant slalom will open the Alpine skiing programme at the Pyeongchang Olympics on Monday.
+PYEONGCHANG, South Korea, Feb 14 (Reuters) - Postponed from Monday, the women’s giant slalom at the Pyeongchang Olympics will take place on Thursday, weather permitting.
 Here is a brief guide to the event:

-Mikaela Shiffrin begins her highly-anticipated Pyeongchang programme on the back of two World Cup wins this season in the giant slalom.
+Mikaela Shiffrin should finally begin her highly-anticipated Pyeongchang programme on the back of two World Cup wins this season in the giant slalom.

 This is not the American’s strongest event, however, and Germany’s Viktoria Rebensburg, gold medallist in 2010 and third in 2014, leads the World Cup standings.